 What Does Probate Mean In Florida?

-Probate simply is a legal process that occurs after a loved one passes, and this process determines how the loved one’s assets will be distributed.
+simply is a legal process that occurs after a loved one passes, and this process determines how the loved one’s assets will be distributed.
 The assets of the deceased person will be inventoried and distributed to pay creditor’s claims against the estate.
 If there are assets remaining after paying any creditors, those remaining assets will then be distributed to the heirs or beneficiaries.
-Most often, the “will” dictates an executor, and that executor assumes the duties of coordinating this probate process.
+Most often, the “” dictates an executor, and that executor assumes the duties of coordinating this probate process.

 What If There Is No Will?

 If there is no will, the state’s probate court will decide the rules of inheritance of the loved one’s estate. “” is a term you may have heard before, that refers to a person who does not have a valid will at the time of death.
 Here is a that clearly lays out what happens in Florida when there is no will.